otrv4/otrv4/otrv4.md

     ```
     Details:

-    * Set 'their_ecdh' as their ECDH ephemeral public key from the DAKE ('X').
+    * Set 'their_ecdh' as ECDH ephemeral public key from the DRE-Auth message ('X').
-    * Set 'their_dh' as their DH ephemeral public key from the DAKE ('A').
+    * Set 'their_dh' as DH ephemeral public key from the DRE-Auth message ('A').
     * Set ratchet id 'i = 0'.
     * Set 'j' as 1
     * Calculate ECDH shared secret 'K_ecdh'.